xytp/jans/README.md

 }
 ```

-Then, run the program in your cli with the path to the json as the first agrument.
+Then `jans your-config.json`.
+Jans is complied with the use of jans itself, so if you have haxe, you can try it on this repo alone.

 ## How to build

 Jans is entierly written in Haxe, so it should support most target with filesystem support, like java and cpp.
-To build, you only need a recent version of Haxe and then run `Haxe [target].hxml` with [target] currently being java or cpp.
+To build, you only need a recent version of Haxe and then run `Haxe [target].hxml` with [target] currently being java, jvm or cpp.